indranil53/Spr22_CS256_GroupA_Motion-Style-Transfer/README.md

 2. All milestone presentations are present in [Presentation Slides](https://github.com/indranil53/Spr22_CS256_GroupA_Motion-Style-Transfer/tree/main/Presentation%20Slides) folder
 3. Final Presentation can be viewed here.
 [Video](https://drive.google.com/file/d/1egaAjSXrzo9tHfQESq92opzGhp2NpG-y/view?usp=sharing)
 ****

+## About

+The folder structure for the submission is -

+1. Reports - Project report for milestone 1 and the final report is uploaded here.
+2. Presentation Slides - The slides created for all three milestone are uploaded in this folder.
+3. Diagrams - This folder includes all the architecture and implementation diagrams.
+4. Basics - This folder contains the code written to understand the basics of neural style transfer and DCGAN.
+5. Code - All the folders, files and data for implementation of this project is uploaded in this folder.
+6. Results - This folder includes all the videos and images generated post code execution.

+This repository is the Group A submission for the final project of the course CS256: Topics in Artificial Intelligence, at San Jose State University.

+The course is led by - Professor Mashhour Solh.

+The group members are: Ajinkya Rajguru, Branden Lopez, Indranil Patil, Rushikesh Padia, Warada Kulkarni

+*****
 ## References

 1. Joon Son Chung, Arsha Nagrani, and Andrew Zisserman.
 “VoxCeleb2: deep speaker recognition”.
 In INTERSPEECH, 2018.